scottdware/go-bigip/README.md

 Some of the tasks you can do are as follows:

-* Get a detailed list of all nodes, pools, vlans, routes, trunks, route domains, self IP's, virtual servers on the BIG-IP system.
+* Get a detailed list of all nodes, pools, vlans, routes, trunks, route domains, self IP's, virtual servers, monitors on the BIG-IP system.
-* Create/delete nodes, pools, vlans, routes, trunks, route domains, self IP's, virtual servers, etc.
+* Create/delete nodes, pools, vlans, routes, trunks, route domains, self IP's, virtual servers, monitors, etc.
 * Modify individual settings for all of the above.
 * Change the status of nodes and individual pool members (enable/disable).